International student funding advice

 Our funding opportunities database contains details of the major international student award schemes offered by the British government and other organisations, as well as a number of awards offered by the University and its Faculties and Schools.

 In addition, funded studentships attached to specific research projects are advertised in more detail on academic School websites.
 Some of these studentships are not available to international students, and you should check your eligibility before making an application.

 Manchester Alumni Scholarship Schemes

-Recent graduates who start a master’s course in the Faculty of Humanities or the Faculty of Biology, Medicine and Health from September 2018 onwards may be eligible for this scholarship.
+Recent graduates who start a master’s course in the Faculty of Humanities, Faculty of Science and Engineering or the Faculty of Biology, Medicine and Health from September 2018 onwards may be eligible for this scholarship.

 Equity and Merit Scholarships

-Equity and Merit Scholarships aim to assist talented but economically disadvantaged students from some of the world’s poorest countries.
+Equity and Merit Scholarships aim to assist talented but economically disadvantaged students from Uganda, Ethiopia, Rwanda and Tanzania.